marijnh/Eloquent-JavaScript/19_paint.md

 ## The application

-To be able to implement the application piece by piece, we'll implement the main component as a shell around a picture canvas and a dynamic set of ((tool))s and ((control))s that we pass to its constructor.
+To be able to build the application piece by piece, we'll implement the main component as a shell around a picture canvas and a dynamic set of ((tool))s and ((control))s that we pass to its constructor.

 The _controls_ are the interface elements that appear below the picture.
 They'll be provided as an array of ((component))